 T> 0℃, K1=1; 0℃≤T > -20℃, K1=2; -20℃≤T, K1=3.

-If there is damage, it will only affect the equipment locally, K2=1;
+If damage occurs, it will only affect the equipment locally, K2=1;

-If there is damage, it will affect the whole equipment, K2=2.
+If damage occurs, it will affect the entire equipment, K2=2.

 Low stress level, K3=1;